HOW WE STARTED

 WHAT OUR PURPOSE IS

 We believe that the Christian faith is fundamentally about one thing: Life.
-We also believe that this Life is found when we begin to do the hard inner and outer work to reconcile the four great relationships we unraveled when we "fell" in Eden: Relationship with God, with self, with others, and with the earth and the world around us.
+We also believe that this Life is found when we begin to do the hard inner and outer work to reconcile to actually live the Way of Jesus: Relationship with God, with self, with others, and with the earth and the world around us.
 We've found that we feel most alive when we are deeply and profoundly present and healthy in all four of those areas.
 So our purpose isn't to try to fix anyone, stop people from "sinning," or straighten out lives.
 Rather we are a church family that desires most to help others feel alive and whole and as connected to God, themselves, and others as we do.
 We find that when we focus on this, the rest of life seems to work itself out.